duncantmiller/startup-cofounder/application.md

 The people I'm looking for care about making a positive impact on climate and have experience as an independent worker or small business owner and a combination of passion in:

 * creating and fostering relationships
-* developing sales and customers
+* solar PV, wind and other renewable energy installation companies
-* creating marketing articles
+* developing software sales and customers
-* branding and messaging
+* branding and messaging, writing, blogging
 * ruby on rails software development

 ### About Me